submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 For this example the build can be found [here](https://travis-ci.com/github/submariner-io/lighthouse/builds/153946391).

-Look under the "Active branches" section for v0.2.0-rc0, and monitor the build.
 Verify that the build successfully completes as indicated by a green checkmark at the right.
 At this point the images tagged with 0.2.0-rc0 will be available on quay.io at:

 > https://quay.io/repository/submariner/lighthouse-controller?tab=tags